The H1N1 virus is up close under the microscope and this virus is also known as the swine flu. Image source: Wikipedia

 Deputy Housing and Local Government Minister Datuk Seri Lajim Ukin said the local councils have been instructed to step up cleanliness at public areas especially toilets, tourists spots and hawker centres.

-What’s next?
 An outbreak of virus brought in by rats?
-We do have large population of rats in certain area in KL and Selangor – a medical disaster just waiting to happen.
+We do have a large population of rats in a certain areas in KL and Selangor – a medical disaster just waiting to happen.